Paycheck Calculator

 How does a 401(k) contribution affect my take-home pay?

 Traditional 401(k) contributions are deducted from your paycheck before federal income tax is calculated, which lowers your taxable income and reduces your tax withholding.
 However, 401(k) contributions are still subject to FICA taxes.
-For example, contributing $500 per paycheck may only reduce your take-home pay by around $350-$400, depending on your tax bracket.
+Contributing $500 per paycheck typically reduces take-home pay by only $350–$400, depending on your tax bracket.

 What is the difference between gross and net pay?